MichaelHeinzman/HeinzmanFamilyWebsite/README.md

 Website:

-My Family's website I'm creating as a personal project for the summer
+My Family's website I'm creating as a personal project for the summer Adobe XD File: The design of the website.
+I didn't start with mobile since I'm not sure when I'll work on this again after I finish the website.

  src: All of the code is in this file
 Assets: Holds scss and css files.
 Components: Holds jsx files.
 Images: Holds all of the images I'm using for the website

     Design Layout:
         Home Page: